hteytan/styleguide/objcguide.md

 that are conditionally compiled based on build settings—often, these are not compiled into release builds.

-### Nonstandard Extensions

-Nonstandard extensions to C/Objective-C may not be used unless otherwise specified.

-Compilers support various extensions that are not part of standard C. Examples include compound statement expressions (e.g. `foo = ({ int x; Bar(&x); x }))` and variable-length arrays.

-`__attribute__` is an approved exception, as it is used in Objective-C API specifications.

-The binary form of the conditional operator, `A ?: B`, is an approved exception.

 ## Cocoa and Objective-C Features

 ### Identify Designated Initializer